 What Else Can Affect the Price of a DJ?

-There are a few more items that can affect how much a DJ costs, such as equipment, special requests, run over time, and your wedding date.
+A few more items can affect how much a DJ costs, such as equipment, special requests, run over time, and your wedding date.
 These items aren’t always on your radar, with all of the other planning you have going on (have you booked that caterer yet?), so we wanted to be sure to go over them in this article.

 Equipment: While some DJs own and can bring their own equipment, sometimes the venue will require that you use their equipment or the DJ may not have everything he or she needs to offer you all of the services you would like such as a fog machine or perhaps a lapel microphone instead of a handheld.
 Perhaps you would like extra speakers for those guests that are in the back of the room.
 All of these items can cost a little more, especially if your DJ doesn’t already own them.